-The Motorola Moto 360 (Gen 1) is the wearable tech that looks smart when you wear it.
+The Motorola Moto 360 (Gen 1) is the wearable tech that looks smart.
 What else should you know about this sleek timepiece?
 We know a thing or two.

 The Motorola Moto 360 (Gen 1) was released late in 2014 and is one of the more attractive Android wearable devices on the market.